knban/mib/README.md

 ### Hosted

-**mib** will be operated professionally and include a free plan.
+**mib** will be operated professionally downstream that will include a free plan.

-Open source projects will be 100% free of charge.
+Open source projects will be 100% free of charge at the downstream entity.

-More information coming soon.
+More information coming soon, once **mib** is stable.

 ### Self-Hosting

 **mib** is and will always be free and open source software.
 As such you may clone and run the project yourself.
 Here's how:

-* Clone the repo to your server (it's not on npm yet, I'll do that at 1.0.0)
+* Clone the repo to your server
 * Create a github application in your user settings page and take note of the keys
 * Create a `.env` file wherever you cloned the project and add the keys.
 Example provided below.
 * Tell supervisor or whatever you're using to run `server.js` with `node`